About This Website

 Text Editors

+This website is written and maintained with a text editor.
+The HTML language actually is quite simple.
+There are lots of text editors that provide anything from syntax highlighting, to help selecting the next code element.
 There are editors out there that edit web pages graphically.
-As far as I can tell, these are at least as hard to learn as XHTML itself.
+As far as I can tell, these are at least as hard to learn as HTML itself.
 A graphical editor is not enough to write conforming code.
 You need to understand the language.

 Perl